Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Summary

 With a goal of confirming and characterizing the USP planet candidates around TOI-1634 and TOI-1685, we conducted intensive follow-up observations for the two targets including ground-based transit photometry, high-resolution imaging, reconnaissance spectroscopy, and high-precision RV measurements.
 The light curves from the ground-based photometry indicated the transit depths consistent with those by the TESS photometry.
 The ground-based photometry also helped us to refine the orbital periods by more than an order of magnitude compared with the ephemeris obtained from TESS photometry alone.
 Spectroscopic follow-up observations revealed that the two stars are both $\approx\,\mathrm{M3}$ dwarfs on the main sequence, having very similar effective temperatures, masses, and radii.

-TOI-1634 has a bound, low-mass companion star separated by $2\farcs5$, which is estimated to have $\approx 0.1\,M_\odot$, whose flux is contaminated in the light curves by both TESS and ground-based photometric observations, but we confirmed that the USP planet is indeed orbiting the primary star through the RV measurements using Subaru/IRD; the periodogram for the RV data exhibits the highest peak at the period of TOI-1634.01 ($0.989$ day), and its observed variations indicated the USP planet has a mass of $M_p=9.94 \pm 0.94\,M_\oplus$ when a circular orbit is assumed.
+TOI-1634 has a bound, low-mass companion star separated by $2\farcs5$, which is estimated to have $\approx 0.1\,M_\odot$, whose flux is contaminated in the light curves by both TESS and ground-based photometric observations, but we confirmed that the USP planet is indeed orbiting the primary star through the RV measurements using Subaru/IRD; the periodogram for the RV data exhibits the highest peak at the period of TOI-1634b ($0.989$ day), and its observed variations indicated the USP planet has a mass of $M_p=10.14 \pm 0.95\,M_\oplus$ when a circular orbit is assumed.

 On the other hand, TOI-1685's RV data show a more puzzling behavior, but a significant peak ($\mathrm{FAP}<0.1\,\%$) is detected at the right transit period ($0.669$ day) in the periodogram when the RV points taken during a significant instrumental instability (Feb-02) were removed from the analysis.
-As a result of fitting the observed RVs without the Feb-02 data, we obtained the USP planet mass of $3.84 \pm 0.96\,M_\oplus$ for the case of a circular orbit.
-The residual RVs around the best-fit circular model show an excess scatter, suggesting either that the planet has a moderate eccentricity or there is an unknown systematic effect originating from the instrumental or stellar-activity induced noise, or a secondary planet.
+As a result of fitting the observed RVs without the Feb-02 data, we obtained the USP planet mass of $3.43 \pm 0.93\,M_\oplus$ for the case of a circular orbit.
+The residual RVs around the best-fit circular model show an excess scatter, suggesting the presence of a moderate eccentricity, an unknown systematic effect by instrumental or stellar-activity induced noise, and/or an additional planet in the system; the secondary-planet scenario is the most preferred scenario according to the BIC values for different scenarios.
 The additional periodogram analysis on the residual RVs indeed suggests a possible periodicity at $\approx 2.6$ days, but we were unable to claim that it is an additional planet signal due to the lack of phase coverage and unknown nature of stellar activity.
 Further observations are needed to confirm the presence of the additional planet(s).